Home Page

 MART 450 - Topics in Film & Media Studies.
 3 Credits.

 Offered autumn and spring.
-Restricted to Art, Media Arts, and Game Design & Interactive Media majors.
+Restricted to students in Art, Media Arts, Game Design and Interactive Media, and Sound Design and Media Technology.
 Research and exploration of contemporary film, video, digital art and design.
 Focus on areas of student research both in commercial and non-commercial venues and styles.
 Level: Undergraduate

 Gen Ed Attributes: Writing in the Disciplines